-Within the department, the Division of Pediatric Critical Care includes three board-certified pediatric critical care physicians, each of whom holds an academic appointment at Mayo Clinic College of Medicine.
-All members of the faculty teach medical students, residents and fellows from other services rotating through the pediatric intensive care unit (PICU) and supervise patient care.
+Within the department, the Division of Pediatric Critical Care Medicine includes five board-certified pediatric critical care physicians, each of whom holds an academic appointment in the College of Medicine, Mayo Clinic.
+All members of the faculty teach medical students, residents and fellows from other services rotating through the Pediatric Critical Care Unit (PICU) and supervise patient care.

-The Pediatric Critical Care Fellowship also emphasizes simulation-based education and will provide you with a strong foundation if you wish to become a simulation-based educator or program developer.
+The Pediatric Critical Care Fellowship also emphasizes simulation-based education and provides you with a strong foundation if you wish to become a simulation-based educator or program developer.

-The fellowship's graduate education advisory system will provide you with comprehensive educational advice and personal support.
-You will choose a faculty advisor who will serve as your primary contact.
+The fellowship's graduate education advisory system provides you with comprehensive educational advice and personal support.
+You choose a faculty adviser who serves as your primary contact.

 Many prominent professors visit Mayo Clinic each year.
 They present their work during noon and morning lectures and participate in hospital rounds.
-You will be encouraged to take full advantage of these opportunities.
+You are encouraged to take full advantage of these opportunities.